 Research indicates that a specialized trauma-focused intervention that uses cognitive behavioral therapy to reduce the severity of posttraumatic stress disorder (PTSD) symptoms also decreases substance use in some female heavy users of alcohol or drugs.
 There is evidence that if you treat the PTSD first, you may have benefits in substance use outcomes, but there is no evidence to suggest the reverse, that if you only treat the substance use you will then get benefit on the reduction of PTSD symptoms.

 The trauma-focused intervention used was “Seeking Safety,” a treatment approach that includes basic education on the comorbidity of substance use disorders and PTSD, skill building to prevent drug use and manage PTSD symptoms, and cognitive restructuring with attention to maladaptive thoughts linked to substance use and trauma symptoms.
 The Seeking Safety program is not a trauma processing therapy.
 Instead, it aims to teach patients skills for managing symptoms.
 It is not the type of therapy where you try to uncover the trauma and have people talk about their trauma experiences or trauma narrative.

 Very often these patients get turned away and told to ‘clean up your addictions and then come back and see us.
 This tells us that we need to treat both at the same time and focus on treating the underlying PTSD.”

-While alcoholism and non-prescribed drug addiction may not be part of customary injury treatment, not addressing these issues means never managing the symptoms of PTSD, and parenthetically, never resolving the injury claim.
+While alcoholism and non-prescribed drug addiction may not be part of customary treatment, not addressing these issues means never managing the symptoms of comorbidity of PTSD, and parenthetically, never resolving the physical complaint.